How to Prepare Year-End Accounts

 Any business transactions showing in the owner's personal bank accounts

 Is it a legal requirement?
-It depends on the country the business operates in - different tax authorities have different requirements.
+It depends on the country in which the business operates - different tax authorities have varying requirements.

 To learn the basics of double-entry bookkeeping, take my Free Double-Entry Bookkeeping Course or The Ultimate Bookkeeping & Accounting Course.